 The feedback on the impact of this program was very clear: Tech leaders told us how the structure of the program helped them develop their own leadership skills and improve their communication skills.
 Junior devs shared how they learnt to ask for help and to handle conflict at work better.

 “I made a connection through Project Thrive that I can utilize forever.
 My mentor went through everything I am going through now, and so I could learn a lot from him.
 With my mentor’s help, I was also able to navigate difficulties at work and improve my skills to achieve the goals that I had set out to achieve at the beginning of the mentoring journey.”
 Vutivi Shivambu, Project Thrive mentee

-In this way, we are:
+In this way, we:

-- Providing soft-skills training for junior developers, who get a way to practise the lessons that can’t be taught like showing up with low ego, giving and receiving feedback and understanding fundamental processes that lead to a team’s success.
+- Provided soft-skills training for junior developers, who get a way to practise the lessons that can’t be taught like showing up with low ego, giving and receiving feedback and understanding fundamental processes that lead to a team’s success.

-Setting you up with Project Thrive mentoring
+Setting up with Project Thrive mentoring

-1. Agree on your business objectives
+1. Agree on business objectives

 From then, we get to work!

 2. Communicate with tech leaders and junior employees

 As part of our mentor program set-up, we welcomed individuals into the program and began our program orientation to prepare the mentees and mentors for the program, before facilitating a joint session where each mentoring pair began their learning journey by committing to a mentoring agreement.